architest/pymeeus/README.md

 ## What's new

+* 0.3.13
+    * Additional encoding changes
 * 0.3.12
-    * Deleted 'encoding' keyword from setup.py, which was giving problems
+    * Deleted `encoding` keyword from setup.py, which was giving problems
 * 0.3.11
     * Added encoding specification to setup.py
 * 0.3.10